-I am still breastfeeding my son and he's over five years old.
+I am still breastfeeding my son occasionally and he's recently celebrated his sixth birthday.
 I've always wanted to have a keepsake of our very special bond and thought there would be lots of time to have something made.
 As he got older I was worried my milk would start drying up or he would self wean.
 After having contacted both UK and US breast milk jewellery suppliers I was shocked that the waiting lists were so long, or that they didn't even bother to get back to me about my order.
 Rather than wait around, I decided to give it a go myself.
 And what an enjoyable and rewarding process it's been!

 How its doneEach creation is made using YOUR OWN breast milk.
 There are no other milk substitutions or additions.
 All items used in the creation process are new and / or sterilised so there is no chance of contamination from any other source.
 To start the process, I need your inclusions, those can be breastmilk, a lock of hair, encapsulated placenta (we don't work with fresh / raw placenta), a dried umbilical cord or stump, cremation ashes and anything else that you would like to preserve such as teeth, sand from your holiday, scraps from your wedding dress or anything precious.

 Upon receipt, I start the process of preserving your breastmilk in the form of a "milk inclusion".
 The first step is to transfer the milk into a sterile test tube that is tagged with your order number, name and date received.
 I only use new equipment including cups, gloves, masks, stir sticks and pipettes.
 Moulds are sterilised after each use, so you are assured of non contamination of your milk.

 Guaranteeing that your own breastmilk is being used

 I get asked this question regularly: "How do you know that I have used your own breastmilk?"
 The short answer is: there is no guarantee and you are making your purchase based on trust.